🔍 Search

 Understanding ARP

-The Address Resolution Protocol (ARP) is a crucial protocol used in local area networks (LANs) to map IP addresses to MAC (Media Access Control) addresses.
-Each device on a network has a unique MAC address, which is used for hardware communication.
+The Address Resolution Protocol (ARP) is an important protocol used in local area networks (LANs).
+It helps map IP addresses to MAC (Media Access Control) addresses.
+Each device on a network has a unique MAC address that facilitates hardware communication.

 ARP's primary function is to resolve the IP address of a device into its corresponding MAC address.